imsarahkhan/Group_3_Travel-Agency-Management-System/README.md

 * /cmake-build-debug - Contains the files created after executing the application.
 * /include -  Contains all Header files used in the application.
 * /doc - Contains the designed flowchart for the application.
-The main documentation can be found on the Travel Agency Management System Documentation
+  * /html - Doxygen file
+  * /latex - Doxygen file
+  * /xml - Doxygen file
 * /src - Contains the definition for all functions -  Function sources.
 * /test :
   * /data - Contains the log files generated during testing.